small closet organization ideas

 6. Organize by Category and Color

-7. Use Clear Storage Boxes for Accessories
+7. Use Clear Storage Containers

 8. Add a Small Dresser or Drawers Inside Your Closet

-Pro Tip: Use drawer dividers inside every drawer to keep folded items separated and organized — without dividers, drawers quickly become as chaotic as the rest of your closet.
-For drawer organization check out our guide on small apartment organization hacks.
+Pro Tip: Use drawer dividers inside every drawer to keep folded items separated — without dividers, drawers quickly become as chaotic as the rest of your closet.
+For drawer organization ideas check out our guide on small apartment organization hacks.

 9. Use Shelf Dividers for Folded Items